serjoscha87/cockpit_GroupBoundAssets/README.md

 **Purpose:**

-As soon as this plugin is installed cockpit will look up the user's group and will only show assets uploaded by this found group - assets that have been uploaded by foreign groups will not be shown by cockpit.
+As soon as this plugin is installed cockpit will look up the current (logged in) user's group when he opens the assets browser and will only show asset-files uploaded by his/that group.
+Assets that have been uploaded by users of foreign groups will not be shown to the current user in the assets-view.

 **TODO**
  - check what happens when a user does not have a group (think this may happen and cause failures)
- - add a hook to the assets view that at least show the creator's group
+ - add a hook to the assets view/list that makes the assets list at least show the creator's group (perhaps later more)